csdurfee/csdurfee.github.io/content/the-public-gets-what-the-public-wants.md

 ### The public favorites

 The most popular teams with NBA gamblers were Denver, Cleveland, Memphis, Milwaukee, and Oklahoma City.
+Denver got the most money in 63 of 82 games they played, which is remarkable.

 Cleveland, OKC and Memphis were dominant for most of the season.

 Denver and Milwaukee have two of the best and most entertaining players in the league.
 Both Giannis for Milwaukee and Jokic for Denver are fun to root for.
-People like to take bets on games that are fun to follow.
+People like to take bets on teams that are fun to follow.

 ### The ugly dogs
 The bottom teams were New Orleans, Charlotte, Miami, Philadelphia and Portland.
-All these teams except for Portland were totall bummers to watch and cheer for this year.
-They all had injuries and organizational dysfunction that led to wasted seasons.
-People don't like to take bets on games that are a bummer to follow.
+All these teams except for Portland were total bummers to watch and cheer for this year.
+They had injuries and organizational dysfunction that led to totally wasted seasons.
+People don't like to take bets on teams that are a bummer to follow.

 ### Against the spread